 By tracking I discovered a big mood shift in my cycle, but didn’t see the monthly pattern.
 When I started tracking I realized this mood swing happened like clockwork on Day 19.
 On Day 18 every month, I felt great.
 And then suddenly on Day 19, I would feel the weight of the world on my shoulders.
 I would feel sad and have difficulty coping even with everyday chores.
 Sometimes I could actually feel my mood slipping as the day progressed on Day 19.
 Then as quickly as it started, the mood would lift around Day 24.
 I never connected it with PMS because it came so much earlier in my cycle.

-When I showed this pattern to my super awesome doctor, he suggested we run hormone lab tests.
-And sure enough, he learned my estrogen and progesterone levels dramatically flip on Day 19, which created the mood swing.
+When I showed this pattern to my doctor he suggested we run hormone lab tests.
+Sure enough, he learned my estrogen and progesterone levels dramatically flip on Day 19, which created the mood swing.
 He prescribed bioidentical estrogen creme for days 16-24 of my cycle, and sure enough, no more mood swings.
 Also I learned if I start the estrogen creme to late (like Day 18) or end too early (like Day 22) the mood swing hits me hard.
 Incredible isn’t it?!

-Tracking also helped me realize I overstimulated my adrenals by increasing my thyroid medicine too much.
-And it showed me that the new thyroid compound from Collier’s (I started in Nov 2010) helped me lose weight and stabilize.
-So two thumbs up for tracking.
+Tracking also helped me realize when I overstimulated my adrenals by increasing my thyroid medicine too much.

 But I know, we are all so tired already, how will manage to do this too?
 My advice is just do your best and forgive yourself what you cannot do.
 I am reading the The Four Agreements, A Practical Guide to Personal Freedom, by Don Miguel Ruiz.
 It’s a great book and I especially like what Ruiz writes about crime and punishment.
 When there is a crime it is punished once, but in our minds we punish ourselves over and over for years.
 He explains happiness is directly related to quieting the inner judge, and then attempting to do our best.
 If you track a little and that’s your best, then great.
 If you are too tired to track today, maybe you will tomorrow.
 Whatever it is, do your best.